pitabyte/big-xyt-task/README.md

 # big-xyt-task

-OrderManager is a class for managing 'Order' objects.
+'OrderManager' is a class for managing 'Order' objects.

 Run program.java to test a program with examples from a task description.